Ray King (footballer): Early career

-King began his career playing wartime football for Newcastle United, signing a contract of thirty shillings for every first team appearance, plus a £10 signing-on fee.
-He made his first team debut at age 17 against rivals Sunderland at St James' Park.
+King began his career playing wartime football for Newcastle United, signing a contract of thirty shillings for every first-team appearance, plus a £10 signing-on fee.
+He made his first-team debut at age 17 against rivals Sunderland at St James' Park.
 In his autobiography, he states that the night before his debut he slept at a teammate's house, and had to sleep in an armchair after the teammate made gay advances towards him in the only bed in the house.
 The match, the last of the 1941–42 season, finished level at 2–2.
 However, during an army cup final, he received a blow on his left knee that resulted in synovitis.
-After recovering from this injury, defender Ron Suart under-hit a back pass, and the resulting collision between King and the onrushing attacker led to a thumb injury.
+After recovering from this injury, defender Ron Suart under-hit a back-pass, and the resulting collision between King and the onrushing attacker led to a thumb injury.
 He rose to the rank of Corporal, and also guested for Chester City during World War II.
 In goal for the "Seals" at Goodison Park, Everton's Tommy Lawton hit a penalty shot so hard that it broke King's right wrist.
 He played 15 games at outside-right with his broken wrist in plaster.
 After his recovery, he continued to play for the "Magpies" in 1945, but again broke his wrist after punching the crossbar in an attempt to save a shot from Bradford Park Avenue's Len Shackleton.

-He returned from his injury to play under Charlie Hewitt at Leyton Orient, but broke his left wrist in his debut against Northampton Town.
-He took his plaster off early, and again broke the wrist in a reserve team clash with Charlton Athletic, leaving him in plaster until May 1947.
+He returned from his injury to play under Charlie Hewitt at Leyton Orient.
+He broke his left wrist in his debut against Northampton Town.
+He took his plaster off early and again broke the wrist in a reserve team clash with Charlton Athletic, leaving him in plaster until May 1947.
 This was his last game for the "O's", and soon after he departed Brisbane Road.
 After leaving the army, he returned to play in outfield Amble of the Northern Alliance, only to break his jaw.
-He returned from injury once again, and was signed to North Eastern League club Ashington in 1948.
+He returned from injury once again and was signed to North Eastern League club Ashington in 1948.